After the Gold Rush (song)

 "After the Gold Rush" is a song written and performed by Neil Young and is the title song from his 1970 album of the same name.
-In addition to After the Gold Rush, it also appears on the compilation albums Decade, and Greatest Hits, and on Live Rust.
+In addition to After the Gold Rush, it also appears on the compilation albums Decade, Greatest Hits and on Live Rust.

 An a capella version of the song was a hit in many countries in 1974 for the English vocal group Prelude.

-It is ranked number 322 on Rolling Stones list of The 500 Greatest Songs of All Time.
+It’s ranked number 323 on Rolling Stones list of The 500 Greatest Songs of All Time.

 Composition

 Young has said that he doesn't recall what the song is about.
 Dolly Parton, recalling a conversation while in the process of recording a cover of the song, along with Emmylou Harris and Linda Ronstadt, for their 1999 album Trio II, said:

 However, in his 2012 biography Young reportedly gave a different explanation of the song's origin and meaning, describing the inspiration provided by a screenplay of the same name (never produced), which apocalyptically described the last days of California in a catastrophic flood.
 The screenplay and song's title referred to what happened in California, a place that took shape due to the Gold Rush.
 Young eventually concluded that:

 "After the Gold Rush" consists of three verses which move forward in time from the past (a medieval celebration), to the present (the singer lying in a burned out basement), and, finally, to the end of humanity's time on Earth (the ascension process in which the "chosen ones" are evacuated from Earth in silver spaceships).
-On the original recording, in addition to Young's vocals, two instruments are utilized: a piano and a flugelhorn.
-In the decades since the song was first released, the flugelhorn solo in the song has typically been replaced by a harmonica solo by Young in live performances.
+On the original recording, in addition to Young's vocals, two instruments are used: a piano and a French horn.
+In the decades since the song was first released, the horn solo in the song has typically been replaced by a harmonica solo by Young in live performances.

 The line "Look at Mother Nature on the run / In the 1970s" has been amended by Young in concert over the decades and is currently sung as "Look at Mother Nature on the run / in the 21st century."